Brittany Puppy Guide

 Bringing home a Brittany puppy is exciting but requires preparation.
 Medium breed puppies typically reach full size by 12-15 months.

-With a typical weight of 30-40 lbs and lifespan of 12-14 yrs, the Brittany requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 30-40 lbs and lifespan of 12-14 yrs, the Brittany benefits from care tailored to its physical and behavioral profile.
 Whether you are researching the Brittany for the first time or deepening your knowledge as a current owner, the breed's sporting lineage is the foundation for understanding their needs.

 Feeding Schedule

 Whether you are researching the Brittany for the first time or deepening your knowledge as a current owner, the breed's sporting lineage is the foundation for understanding their needs.
-Brittanys with high energy levels need consistent outlets for their drive and enthusiasm.
+High-energy Brittany work best with consistent, structured outlets — without them, the drive converts into stress behaviors rather than evaporating.

 - Size: medium (30-40 lbs)